Simple techniques to create a weathered and aged wood look for your next DIY project.

 Using the finish product in addition to liming wax is a great way to get an aged look on any DIY project in a very short amount of time.

 If you have a scrap piece of wood that needs some distressing and weathering but don't want to wait years for the natural process of aging, be sure to try this process out.
-I think you will love the results.
+You will love the results.

 Happy Decorating!